 HOW TO BOOK: Call the Lodge at Black Rapids at 1-877-825-9413 or 907-388-8391 or email firstname.lastname@example.org

-Cost (USD): $4230 per person based on double occupancy; $5380 per person for single occupancy (Double occupancy rate is for two people booking together; rooms are private and singles will not be paired)
+Cost (USD) 4-night options: $2902 per person based on double occupancy; $3632 per person for single occupancy (Double occupancy rate is for two people booking together; rooms are private and singles will not be paired)

 Deposit & Cancellation Policy: 50% refundable deposit due at time of booking.
-Total balance due PRIOR to July 19, 2018.
-Entire payment including deposit becomes non-refundable starting July 19, 2018.
+Total balance due 60 days in advance of first day of workshop.
+Entire payment including deposit becomes non-refundable 60 days in advance.
 Trip insurance is recommended.

 Who: Active photographers ranging from beginner to advanced.
 Participants should be familiar with their camera menus & controls before arriving and basic photography concepts (aperture/shutter speed/ISO, depth-of-field, basic composition, etc.) but do not need to be experts.

-What's Included: Round-trip transportation from Fairbanks to the Lodge at Black Rapids, 5 nights lodging (September 2-6), meals at the Lodge at Black Rapids, transportation during workshop, photography guiding & instruction
+What's Included: Round-trip transportation from Fairbanks to the Lodge at Black Rapids, lodging & meals at the Lodge, transportation during workshop, photography guiding & instruction

 What's Not Included: Airfare to/from Fairbanks, lodging/meals in Fairbanks, camera gear, outdoor gear, alcoholic beverages (imbibing heavily is not recommended on nights we plan to shoot the aurora)